Abd-el-rahman/Technical-Discussion/README.md

 # Technical-Discussion
-This is a demo for sharing ideas around communication
+This is a demo repo for sharing ideas about communication

+## This is a second heading

+* One
+* Two
+* Three